TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -Destroy Lines removes all expert placed horizontal lines from the chart.

+-EnableAutoProtect will place stop loss at break even when RR passes AutoProtectRRLevel and risk > 0.

--Protect button sets a slightly in profit (above break even) stop loss level.
+-Protect button sets stop loss to break even.

 -Close Positions Button orders to close all orders on the active chart symbol.